 Corridor Alternative 6 will involve widening parts of the existing road and building sections of new roadway to create a 10-mile, four-lane highway with a median.
 The work will enhance motorist safety and help traffic in a growing area move more efficiently between Thomasville and Winston-Salem.

 The department established the five corridor options in a document called a Draft Environmental Impact Statement, or Draft EIS.
 Click on the links below to download it.
-It is also available at government offices in Davidson and Forsyth counties.

 At this time, the project has dedicated funding for right-of-way acquisition in 2020.
 NCDOT has not yet allocated funding for construction.
 These schedules are part of the department’s 10-Year Program and Resource Plan, which is subject to change.